Ma Yinchu: Rehabilitation and later life

 Ma's New Population Theory did not receive mention in the People's Daily again until June 5, 1979.
-On July 26 of the same year, the Central Committee of the Communist Party of China formally apologized to him, stating that events had validated his theory.
+On July 26 of the same year, the Central Committee of the Chinese Communist Party formally apologized to him, stating that events had validated his theory.
 In September 1979, all charges against him were retracted, and he was made honorary president of Peking University.
-Ma Yinchu died on May 10, 1982 due to heart and lung disease and pneumonia.
+Ma Yinchu died on May 10, 1982, due to heart and lung disease and pneumonia.

 Legacy

 Even before Ma's death, scholars were realizing the enormity of the government's error in censoring his views for two decades.
 This view can be demonstrated by the title of a newspaper article published in 1979: "Erroneously criticized one person, population mistakenly increased 300,000,000".
-Ma's theory also became enshrined in public policy; China's One Child Policy draws heavily on Ma's reasoning that "the State should have the power to intervene in reproduction and to control population", and follows his advice in heavily utilizing propaganda on the dangers of population growth.
+Ma's theory also became enshrined in public policy; China's one-child policy drew heavily on Ma's reasoning that "the State should have the power to intervene in reproduction and to control population", and follows his advice in heavily utilizing propaganda on the dangers of population growth.
 In Ma's hometown, a middle school has been named in his honor.
 His birth home is being renovated as a museum, and the street on which it resides is now called "Famous Man Street".
 Nationally, the scholar is featured prominently in primary and middle school textbooks as "Uncle Ma", where he is praised for his contributions to population control and environmental protection.
 In 1997, a nine-part series about his life was aired in commemoration of the 40th anniversary of the publication of his population theory.